 By the end of Senior Kindergarten children will be able to communicate effectively in English by listening and speaking, will have a good understanding of alphabetical symbols, will be able to read basic text in English, will be able to use phonic strategies to approach new words, will be capable of using writing strategies appropriate for beginners, and finally, will be able to use and respond to media.

 Children will learn to share, to respect others, to listen, and to understand that people have different talents and functions in our society.

 Science and Technology

-Children will demonstrate curiosity about the natural world, demonstrate knowledge of characteristics of common materials, identify cycles in nature using techniques of observation, and work with others in using the computer in all aspects of their studies.
+Children will demonstrate curiosity about the natural world, demonstrate knowledge of the characteristics of common materials, identify cycles in nature using techniques of observation, and work with others in using the computer in all aspects of their studies.

-Children will understand colour, shape and use of media to express ideas.
+Children will understand colour, shape and the use of media to express ideas.
 They will be able to describe responses to music, art, drama and dance.